Indirect Questions

 - Who was Bob talking to?

-Point 4: In indirect Yes/No questions, the word "if" connects the first phrase and the question.
-The subject goes before the verb like a regular sentence.
+Point 4: In indirect Yes/No questions, we use the word "if" to connect the question.

 - Do you know if you are coming to the party?